 'Welcome To The Party, Zoom': Video App's Rules Lead To Accusations Of Censorship

-Now that the pandemic has transformed Zoom from a corporate video-conferencing app into a ubiquitous tool for governments, schools, karaoke parties and even "Zoomsgiving" celebrations, the company is having to do the dicey work of deciding what is permitted on its platform.
+Now that the coronavirus pandemic has transformed Zoom from a corporate videoconferencing app into a ubiquitous tool for governments, schools, karaoke parties and even "Zoomsgiving" celebrations, the company is having to do the dicey work of deciding what is permitted on its platform.

 And not everybody is allowed on it.